ViaQ/fluent-plugin-viaq_data_model/README.md

   * FixNum, Boolean and other field values are not removed - type must respond to `:empty?` to be considered empty

+* Has multiple ways to handle "undefined" fields - that is - fields that are not listed in `default_keep_fields` or in `extra_keep_fields`
-* Moves "undefined" values to a top level field called `undefined`
+  * If `use_undefined true`, then undefined top level fields are moved to a top level field called `undefined`
+  * If `undefined_to_string true`, then the values of undefined top level fields are converted to their JSON string representation
+  * If `undefined_dot_replace_char` is set to a string value, then top level fields with a `'.'` in the field name will have the `'.'` changed to a `'_'` (by default - replace char is configurable)
+  * If `undefined_max_num_fields` is a number greater than `-1`, and if the number of undefined fields is greater than this number, all of the undefined fields will be converted to their JSON string representation and stored in the `undefined_name` named field.

 The ViaQ data model wants all top level fields defined and described.
 These can conflict with the fields defined by ViaQ.
 You can "move" these fields to be under a hash valued top level field called `undefined` so as not to conflict with the "well known" ViaQ top level fields.
-You can optionally keep some fields as top level fields while moving others to the `undefined` container.
+You can optionally keep some fields as top level fields while moving others to the `undefined` container by adding those fields to the `extra_keep_fields` list.

 * Rename a time field to `@timestamp`